netgen/NetgenAdminUIBundle/doc/INSTALL.md

 Netgen Admin UI install instructions
 ------------------------------------

-Netgen Admin UI requires a fully functional eZ Publish Community 2014.12 (Netgen Variant), eZ Publish 5 or eZ Platform with Legacy Bridge so make sure you have it installed and fully configured before installing Netgen Admin UI.
+Netgen Admin UI requires a fully functional eZ Platform with Legacy Bridge, eZ Publish 5 or eZ Publish Community 2014.12 (Netgen Variant), so make sure you have it installed and fully configured before installing Netgen Admin UI.

 ## Activate the Admin UI bundle along with other required bundles